Klisman Murati

 - Forecasts arriving ahead of consensus include Russia’s invasion of Ukraine and Germany’s 2024 recession

-- Clients include NATO, the European Commission, Shell, JP Morgan, HSBC, Vanguard, Telia, and Stena Bulk
+- Clients include NATO, the European Commission, Shell, JP Morgan, HSBC, Vanguard, Telia, and Stena Bulk, with audiences in more than 120 countries

-- Quoted and broadcast across BBC, Al Jazeera, CGTN, the Financial Times, and Investment Week; author of more than 250 published articles
+- Visiting Professor at the Helsinki Geoeconomics Institute; commentator across BBC, Al Jazeera, CGTN, the Financial Times, and Investment Week; author of more than 250 published articles

 Biography

 Pareto Economics called Russia’s invasion of Ukraine and Germany’s 2024 recession ahead of consensus.
-Behind those calls sits the Global Power Index, a proprietary quantitative model of 194 countries built on more than 30 years of longitudinal data.
+Behind those calls sits the Global Power Index, a proprietary model of 194 countries built on more than 85 variables and over half a million data points across 30 years.

 Key speaking topics